jacobcode01/ChurnLabs/README.md

 ## Impact
 - Achieved ~90% recall on the held-out test set, correctly flagging 335 out of 374 churners and missing only 39.
 - Accepted a precision drop from 52% to 43% as the cost of a false retention offer is lower than losing a churner.
-- Deployed a live end-to-end system accessible via a React frontend and Swagger UI, with the model loaded on-demand from Hugging Face Hub.
+- Deployed a live system accessible via a React frontend, with the model loaded on-demand from Hugging Face Hub.

 <hr>